bostontrader/polo-catbox/README.md

 These items cannot be added via the API and must be present in order to use the API.
 Thus their insertion here.

 Your test can further modify the state by submitting any request that modifies the state.
 When you do this you will need a set of credentials.
-You can use Thing1 as the test subject user and  Thing2 as "all the other market participants."
+You can use 'me' as the test subject user and  'others' as "all the other market participants."
 In this way you can setup the market to be as elaborate as you like.
 You could even add additional users if you like.

 # API Key and Secret